JFY2022 GGP “The Project for Procurement of Vacuum Truck to Public Utilities Corporation Wastewater”

 During the ceremony, Charge’ d’ Affaires, Ms. Hagiwara said, “Effective sewage treatment is essential for good public health, and I am very pleased that the PPUC is now better equipped to maintain their day-to-day sewage operations for the people of Palau.”

 The Government of Japan launched GGP in 1999 to meet development needs in grassroots activities in Palau.
-Since then the Embassy of Japan in Palau has signed 100 grant contracts with schools, hospitals, state governments and NGOs.
+The Embassy of Japan has signed 94 grant contracts with schools, hospitals, state governments and NGOs.
 For further information about GGP, please contact 488-6455 or visit the Embassy of Japan website at https://www.palau.emb-japan.go.jp/itpr_en/about_ggp.html